openstack-archive/sahara/doc/source/restapi/rest_api_v1.1_EDP.rst

 **Description**

-Job Binaries objects are designed to create links to certain binaries stored either in Sahara internal db or in Swift.
+Job Binaries objects are designed to create links to certain binaries stored either in the Sahara internal database or in Swift.

 **Job Binaries ops**